Kitware/trame/docs/content/docs/getting_started.md

   print(f"Slider is changing slider_value to {slider_value}")
 ```

-So far, we only have the client modifing that variable.
+So far, we only have the client modifying that variable.
 But if a function on the server were to change that variable, that function will also be called as we simply react to the fact that the variable has been updated by someone.

 ### Changing the value from Python